n8n vs Workato: Open Source vs Enterprise iPaaS

 Even if you have the budget for Workato, there are strategic reasons to choose n8n:

-- Data Sovereignty: If your data must never leave your VPC/on-prem infrastructure for legal or security reasons, n8n's self-hosting is the gold standard.
+- Data Sovereignty: If your data must never leave your VPC/on-prem infrastructure for legal or security reasons—think confidential LP positions or off-market deal pipelines in a real estate fund—n8n's self-hosting is the gold standard.

 - AI Innovation Speed: If you are building cutting-edge AI integrations that require custom code and rapid API iteration, n8n's developer-first toolset is significantly faster than waiting for enterprise platform updates.